Sewer Lateral Test Ordinance 1329

 The lateral shall be considered acceptable if the time interval measured for the internal pressure to drop from 3.5 to 2.5 pounds per square inch is 10 seconds or greater.
 Air test data is on Standard Drawing No. SS-2-4. [pdf]

-If the lateral passes the test, it shall be certified as acceptable and the sale can take place without any further action.
-The certification shall be placed in the Building Department file.
+- If the lateral passes the test, it shall be certified as acceptable and the sale can take place without any further action.
 This certification shall be effective for ten (10) years.

-If the lateral fails the test, the lateral shall be either repaired or replaced and retested until the lateral passes.
-There will be a $10 fee for the second retest and each retest thereafter, payable at the Department of Public Works.
+- If the lateral fails the test, the lateral shall be either repaired or replaced and retested until the lateral passes.
+There is one free retest allowed if the first sewer lateral test fails.
 A Plumbing Permit will be required for any repairs or replacement.
 A complete replacement from building to City cleanout is effective for 25 years.
 A repaired and tested lateral is effective for ten (10) years.

 Syed Murtuza, P.E.